xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/logs.md

 ```

 !!! note
-    Dropwizard resets loggers during startup so manual detach should not be required
+    Dropwizard resets loggers during startup, so manual detachment should not be required
     (to avoid keeping stale appenders between tests).